searles/FractviewAndroid/app/src/main/assets/tutorial/quickstart.md

 # Finally

 Fractview is open source and (ad-)free and always will be, there will never be a non-free premium version or a non-free feature.
 If you want to show your appreciation you will find a "Donate"-button in my blog.
-It will be put to good use (theme park entries with my kids and a nice dinner with my lovely wife :) ).

 Thanks for your interest in my little app.